How much compensation can I claim for an airbag injury?

 - Eye injuries such as retinal tears, corneal abrasions and globe rupturing and conjunctivitis can occur.

-- A pregnant lady’s foetus may suffer with trauma or the placenta could be punctured.
+- A pregnant lady’s foetus may suffer from trauma or the placenta could be punctured.

 - The throat may have irritation, coughing or asthma attack may happen.